 15. Planning for their financial future is the thing Brits are most likely to delay

-On average, Britain spend eleven hours a week procrastinating, and planning for their financial future is the thing most Brits delay (followed closely by exercising, chores and dieting) according to a survey by Beagle Street.
+On average, people in Britain spend eleven hours a week procrastinating, and planning for their financial future is the thing most Brits delay the most (followed closely by exercising, chores and dieting), according to a survey by Beagle Street.

 Common distractions include television, social media and going to make a cup of tea.
 We can personally attest to this.

 16. Over 3 million 20-34 years live with their parents

-Because of rising house prices, raising to 10 times earnings for the under 35s, more and more young people are being forced either to rent or to stay at home with their parents.
+Because of rising house prices, rising to 10 times the earnings for the under 35s, more and more young people are being forced either to rent or to stay at home with their parents.

-The increase in people renting and saving up large deposits for a house will make it harder for younger people to save towards other things such as their pension.
+The increase in people renting and saving up large deposits for a house will make it harder for them to save towards other things they may need in the future, such as their pension.

-17. The trend for children to earn more than their parents ended eight years ago
+17. The trend for children to earn more than their parents Has ended

 Even those successive generations who did earn more than their predecessors spent more, meaning they’ve saved very little.
 However methods like equity release, or asset sharing, has allowed parents who have no savings to help their children financially in other ways.

 18. Every bank note is contaminated with cocaine

-Yes, bit worrying this one – every bank note is contaminated with cocaine within a few weeks of circulation.
+Yes, bit worrying this one, but it’s believed that every bank note is contaminated with cocaine within a few months of circulation.

 That’s not all, did you know there are more germs on a £1 coin than on a toilet seat?
 Or that the average banknote has over 26,000 bacteria on it?

-The lesson here is clear, wash your hands after handling money – dirty money indeed!
+The lesson here is clear, always wash your hands after handling money.
+Dirty money indeed!

 19. In 1945, 12% of British notes were fake

-In an attempt to destabilise the British economy during the Second World War, Nazi Germany produced a large amount of fake British notes.
+In an attempt to destabilise the British economy during the Second World War, Nazi Germany produced a large number of fake British notes.